 How to self-publish your book

 I may have exaggerated a few things in this article just for a bit of fun, but all of these are very real mistakes that very real authors make.
 Believe me – I’ve seen it.
 So, if you’re going to self-publish a book for your small business, make sure you enlist some experienced, professional help, from a team like ours here at Publish Central.
+You can also gain valuable knowledge on self-publishing by taking a self-publishing course.
 Anything less is just a complete waste of time.